troymessina/HumanAmbitions/markdown/Ch03_Population.md

 ```
 [^4]: Gppl is giga-people, or billion people

-[](#table:population:popmilestones) and [](#page-51-3) [3.5](#page-51-3) illustrate how long it has taken to add each billion people, extrapolating to the 8 billion mark (as of writing in 2020).
+[](#table:population:popmilestones) and [](fig:population:popestimatefourera) illustrate how long it has taken to add each billion people, extrapolating to the 8 billion mark (as of writing in 2020).
 The first billion people obviously took tens of thousands of years, each new billion people taking less time ever since.
 Growth rate peaked in the 1960s at 2% and a doubling time of 35 years.
 The exponential rate is moderating now, but even 1% growth continues to add a billion people every 13 years, at this stage.
-A famous book by Paul Ehrlich called *The Population Bomb* [\[18\]](#page-432-4), first published in 1968, expressed understandable alarm at the 2% rate that had only *increased* to that point.
+A famous book by Paul Ehrlich called The Population Bomb[@populationbomb], first published in 1968, expressed understandable alarm at the 2% rate that had only *increased* to that point.
 The moderation to 1% since that period is reassuring, but we are not at all out of the woods yet.
 The next section addresses natural mechanisms for curbing growth.
 ```{figure} ../figures/Ch03_Population/_page_51_Figure_13.jpeg
 :label: fig:population:doublings
 :width: 100%